Synchronization Conflicts

 Example

-Suppose you have a file named document.txt
+Suppose you have a file named projectPlan.doc

-in your vault.
 In the encrypted vault, this file might be represented with an encrypted name such as 5TyvCyF255sRtfrIv...83ucADQ==.c9r

 .